 Recommended by Jessy from Planet Pilgrims

-Our trip to Paris was mainly successful because I somehow booked the perfect hotel, for us, totally by chance.
-I don’t like big chain hotels and I love a good deal so we found this smallish hotel in Rue Montparnasse, Hotel Unic Renoir, which was surrounded by lovely crêperies which made it very easy to have a French meal at night.
+Our trip to Paris was mainly successful because I somehow booked the perfect hotel for us, totally by chance.
+I don’t like big chain hotels, and I love a good deal, so we found this smallish hotel in Rue Montparnasse, Hotel Unic Renoir.
+It was surrounded by lovely crêperies, which made it very easy to have a French meal at night.

-It is situated close to 3 metro stations each just a 5 minute walk away from the hotel.
-The rooms are spacious enough AND have aircon which was necessary because it was very hot when we visited.
+It is situated near three metro stations, each just a 5-minute walk away from the hotel.
+The rooms are spacious enough and have air conditioning, which was necessary because it was very hot when we visited.
 The BEST thing about the hotel was that we discovered that kids eat breakfast for free.
-So a decent breakfast suddenly became super affordable, for only 10 euro’s we had it all and it kept us going most part of the day.
+So a decent breakfast suddenly became super affordable.
+For only 10 euros, we had it all, and it kept us going most of the day.

 Click here for more information about Hotel Unic Renoir.